PostHog/posthog.com/contents/customers/swype.md

 ### One reason why PostHog is better than Netflix

-Since deploying mobile replays David has made it a habit to watch as many recordings as he can — sometimes even watching them in an uninterrupted stream when he doesn’t have a particular event he wants to filter by.
+Since deploying mobile replays, David watches as many recordings as he can — sometimes even watching them in an uninterrupted stream when he doesn’t have a particular event he wants to filter by.

 “Maybe I’m a little weird but sometimes I’ll just binge on mobile replays,” says David.
 “I’ll just put it on like it’s Netflix and I’ll watch them all and take notes as I go.
 I’ll use filters if I want to see what a specific user is doing, but if someone has paid in our app?
 I watch their replay from beginning to end and ask myself how I can make everyone else have this experience.”